UVLabs/wcdpue-lite/wp-content/plugins/tld-wc-dl-product-update-emails/readme.txt

 1. Plugin UI on product page.
 2. Plugin Settings page.
 3. Update email sent to buyers of the product.
-4. customable email body, more customization soon.
+4. Customable email body, more customization soon.

 == Changelog ==